How to get a graduate job in architectural technology

 - More advice on writing graduate and work experience covering letters for the construction industry.

-This may seem obvious, but put extra thought into the overall design and style of your CV, making sure that it remains easy to read, emphasises your main strengths and is aesthetically pleasing.
-This will emphasise your design skills.
-You can send speculative CVs as a PDF.
+Put extra thought into the overall design and style of your CV, making sure that it remains easy to read, emphasises your strengths and is aesthetically pleasing.
+This will highlight your design skills.
+If you illustrate your CV with examples of your designs, ensure that they are large enough and rendered in high enough resolution to be appreciated properly.
+You can send speculative CVs as PDFs.

 - More advice on writing graduate and work experience CVs for the construction industry.